Lights go out on Erdogan rival who refused to pay soaring power bills | Headlines

 - Turkey

-"Energy is a basic human right.
-I wanted to be the voice of those who cannot pay," Republican People's Party (CHP) Chairman Kemal Kilicdaroglu said in a video posted on Twitter.
+A currency crisis late last year sent inflation soaring and prompted the government to raise prices of everything from gas and electricity to road tolls, alcohol, bus fares and petrol in January.
+"This is not a call for civil disobedience, this is resistance.
+This is a fight for your rights.
+My fight is to be the voice of the families and children that are left in the dark," Republican People's Party (CHP) Chairman Kemal Kilicdaroglu said as he sat beside his wife in his house in Ankara lit by a gas lantern.

+"We will be in the dark for a week with my wife ...
+I will sit in the darkness to experience the pain of my people," he also said.
 Annual inflation rose further to 61% in March.
 Many analysts blame the economic turmoil on a series of unorthodox interest rate cuts engineered by President Tayyip Erdogan last year.

 Kilicdaroglu said in February he would stop paying his electricity bills and called for the price hikes to be rolled back.
-He said on Thursday that his wife notified him that power had been cut in their Ankara home, and that electricity prices - which went up between 50% and 125% at the beginning of 2022 - had rise more than 400% in three years.
+He said earlier on Thursday electricity prices - which went up between 50% and 125% at the beginning of 2022 - had risen more than 400% in three years.

 Years of double-digit inflation in addition to the recent jump have eroded household savings and earnings.
 Shopkeepers, city councils and a religious community group have spoken out about the rising energy bills.
 The lira lost 44% against the dollar last year largely due to the monetary easing, which began in September despite rising inflation.
 The depreciation stoked inflation through Turkey's heavy flow of imports.